Skip to main content

 Example 3: Defective Products

-A quality control engineer inspects 160 items and finds that 7 are defective.
+Suppose that you are a quality control engineer and you inspect 160 items and find that 7 are defective.

 Related Video